DMTF/Redfish-URI-Validator/README.md

     * The type specified by the `@odata.type` is found in the OpenAPI specification, but the `@odata.id` property does not match any of the patterns specified by the OpenAPI specification
     * The resource is missing the `@odata.id` property and/or the `@odata.type` property

-An HTML report is constructed and saved in the same directory as the tool.
+An HTML report is constructed and saved in the same directory as the tool, or the directory specified by the *logdir* argument.

 ## Options